 Who we are

-Street Lab is run by three full-time staff and 10+ part-time staff during our busiest months.
+Street Lab is run by seven full-time staff and 30+ part-time staff during our busiest months.

 Prior to co-founding Street Lab, Sam Davol was an attorney with the Legal Aid Society in New York City, working on public interest class action litigation, community legal services, and service innovations using technology.
-For over 30 years, Sam has also been a professional musician, recording, performing, and touring as a member of The Magnetic Fields.
+For over 30 years, Sam has also been a professional musician and member of The Magnetic Fields.
 (Sam via LinkedIn)